 How do I know what I’m talking about?
-I’ve been blogging for over 10 years.
+Well for starters, I’ve been blogging for over 10 years.

-My most popular blog now attracts over 100K visits per month and generates six figures in annual revenue.
+My most popular blog attracts over 100K visits per month and has generated six figures in annual revenue.
 This guide contains the most important steps that helped me along the way.

 Affiliate disclaimer: I sometimes link to products and services to help cover the costs of running this blog.
 There’s no extra cost to you – and I only recommend products that I’ve both used personally and think are awesome.
 Thanks for your support!